OpenVoiceOS/ovos-skill-dictation/README.md

 # usage

     start dictating - starts recording words
-    stop dictating - stops recording words and sends email read dictation - reads last dictated words
+    we found ourselves in - records what you said auto complete -  "the streets of Wyoh." stop dictating - stops recording words and sends email read dictation - reads last dictated words